 Global Running Day originated in 2009 and was created by the New York Road Runners, Boston Athletic Association, Running USA, and USA Track & Field.
-The holiday was started for runners (both competitive and recreational) to declare their passion for running.
-National Running Day celebrates the simple and fun sport and activity that helps veteran runners reaffirm their love of running and helps beginners set new resolutions to get in shape!
+This holiday encourages runners, both competitive and recreational, to celebrate their passion for running.
+It highlights the joy and simplicity of this activity, allowing veteran runners to reaffirm their love of the sport and motivating beginners to set fitness goals.

-Celebrate this fun holiday by getting off your computer and going for a run!
-Start a training program for a road race!
-Get your friends together and go on a group run.
-Go to a shoe store that specializes in running shoes, and have your running shoes fitted especially for your type of feet.
-Take your dog on a run through your neighborhood.
-When you run past another runner, yell “Happy National Running Day!”
-Above all, make National Running Day a fun and energetic day that will last a lifetime.
+Celebrate this lively day by stepping away from your screens and going for a run!
+Begin a training program for a road race or gather friends for a group run.
+Visit a store specializing in running shoes to find the perfect fit for your feet.
+Take your dog on a neighborhood jog, and don’t forget to greet fellow runners with “Happy Global Running Day!”
+Above all, make this celebration a fun and memorable event that inspires a lifetime of fitness.

-- People typically burn at least 10 calories per minute of running.
+- Running burns at least 10 calories per minute on average.

-- The average man has enough energy in his body to run non-stop for 3 days at 24 km per hour.
+- An average man has enough energy to run non-stop for three days at 24 km/h.

-- Runners and people who are physically active are 60% less likely to develop Alzheimer’s disease than people who are inactive.
+- Physically active individuals are 60% less likely to develop Alzheimer’s disease than inactive individuals.

-- The feet have 26 bones, 33 joints, 112 ligaments, and a network of nerves, tendons, and blood vessels that work together each time a runner takes a stride.
+- The human foot has 26 bones, 33 joints, 112 ligaments, and a network of tendons and blood vessels, all working together during a stride.

-- Music can improve your running performance by up to 15%!
+- Listening to music can improve running performance by up to 15%.

 Global Running Day Jokes

-- What do you get when you run in front of a car?
+- What happens when you run in front of a car?
+You get tired.

-- What do you get when you run behind a car?
+- What happens when you run behind a car?
+You get exhausted.

 - “Most people run a race to see who is fastest.
 I run a race to see who has the most guts.” — Steve Prefontaine